bbartling/hvac-optimal-start-math-playground/lessons/day36.md

-# Day 36 — The Monday Morning Problem Defined
+# Day 36 — The “Monday Morning” Problem Defined

-**Goal:** Define why all models fail on Mondays and explore the concept of cold soak.
+**Goal:** Describe why all models tend to underpredict runtime on Mondays and what causes the discrepancy.

 ## 1. What Happens Over the Weekend

-Buildings often shut off HVAC on Friday night.
-By Monday morning, everything has cooled or heated far deeper than after a single night.
-This is called **cold soak** (or heat soak in cooling season).
+During a typical work week, buildings cool down for only 12–16 hours overnight.
+On Monday morning, however, the building has been off for 48+ hours.
+Walls, floors and furnishings have “cold soaked” far beyond the normal nightly setback.

+When you plug Monday’s ΔT into any of the previous models, they see only the temperature difference — they don’t know the building mass is colder **inside**.
+As a result, the predicted warm‑up time is too short.

-## 2. Why Models Fail
+## 2. The Evidence from PNNL

-Model 0‑4 rely on recent data (Tuesday through Friday).
-Monday behaves like a different system: longer, nonlinear recovery.
-PNNL observed that all models underpredict Monday warm‑up【475518369320562†L420-L434】.
+Researchers at PNNL observed that all four models underestimated Monday warm‑up time by 20–60 minutes【508931384575534†L420-L456】.
+They recommended either adding a fixed time adder or scaling the prediction by a “cold soak” factor on Mondays.

+## 3. Micro‑Exercises

+1. Look at a week of your own data.
+Compare Monday’s actual warm‑up time to Tuesday’s for the same ΔT.
+2. Compute the ratio `actual_monday / predicted_monday` for each model and see how big the error is.
+3. Discuss in a few sentences why the models fail to capture the weekend effect.

-## 3. Key Takeaway
+## 4. Key Takeaway

-Mondays are special.
-You need extra logic or manual intervention to avoid cold calls from occupants.
+The Monday problem is real and must be addressed separately; ignoring it leads to cold occupants and wasted energy.